EMBRYOPSIDA Pirani & Prado (crown group)

 Even if monocots were sister to the aquatic Ceratophyllales (q.v. for literature) and/or their origin can be linked to the adoption of some kind of marshy or aquatic habitat (see below), it does not help much in our understanding of the evo-devo side of how the distinctive monocot anatomical features, etc., evolved.
 Indeed, monocots appear to be so different from other angiosperms that relating their morphology, anatomy and development to that of broad-leaved angiosperms has been difficult (e.g. Zimmermann & Tomlinson 1972; Tomlinson 1995).
 Thus it has been suggested that vessels in monocots and those in other angiosperms evolved independently (Cheadle 1943a, 1953; c.f.
 Carlquist 2012a).
 Nymphaeales is an aquatic group that were also once believed to be close to monocots; it now includes Hydatellaceae, which until quite recently were considered to be monocots.
 The aquatic Ceratophyllales are scarcely less remarkable in both their vegetative and floral morphology.
 However, the common ancestors of all these clades with other angiosperms are likely to have been plants with broad, petiolate leaves and a woody stem with conventional lateral thickening meristems, cork and vascular cambia (see also early angiosperm evolution).

 Some features that are likely to be synapomorphies are in bold in the characterization above.
 If Ceratophyllaceae were sister to monocots, synapomorphies like the herbaceous habit, absence of vascular cambium, etc., could be moved down a node, but currently there is little evidence for such a likelihood (see Jansen et al. 2007; Saarela et al. 2007; Moore et al. 2007).
 Note that over half the putative synapomorphies in Table 4.1 of Soltis et al. (2005b) may be best assigned elsewhere.
 The nature of the anther-filament junction has not been optimised in this part of the tree.
+For pollen and tapetum diversification, see Furness (2013), and for the evolution of syncarpy and of septal nectaries, see Sokoloff et al. (2013: various trees, various definitions).

 Plant-Animal Interactions.
 Caterpillars of Castniidae skipper butterflies eat a variety of monocots (Forbes 1956; see Powell et al. 1999 for some other groups that prefer monocots).
 Larvae of the chrysomelid beetle group Galerucinae subribe Diabroticites are quite common on monocots, where they feed on roots (Eben 1999), indeed, Hispinae-Cassidinae (6000 species), sister to Galerucinae (10,000 species) are the major group of monocot-eating beetles (Jolivet & Hawkeswood 1995; Wilf et al. 2000; Chaboo 2007).
 Wilf et al. (2000) thought that these beetles initially ate aquatic members of Acorales and Alismatales, the association of commelinids with the hispine beeteles Hispinae-Cassidinae being derived.
 However, Gómez-Zurita et al. (2007) suggested that the two main clades of monocot-eating chrysomelid beetles he included in his study were unrelated, and neither was close to the galerucines, and also that the chrysomelids diversified 86-63 m.y.a., well after the origin of monocots.
 García-Robledo and Staines (2008) discuss problems when ascribing herbivory to particular groups when using fossil material.